-Action 14, Extended Learning Time: A success in implementing this action was the number of students participating regularly in the program.
-This program return after COVID restrictions and school closures.
-The program was reported to be very successful with 72% of all students participating regularly and 90% attendance rate.
-The program provided students with a safe place where they completed homework, practice their math and reading skills in small groups, participated in sports, art, and STEM activities.
-A challenge was teacher burn out.
+Action 14, Extended Learning Time: A success in implementing this action was the number of students and staff members participating in this year's Afterschool and Summer School Programs.
+Certificated staff members provided students with a safe place where they completed homework, practiced their math and reading skills in small groups, participated in sports, art, and STEM activities.